uezo/aiproxy/README.md

 # 🦉 AIProxy

-🦉 **AIProxy** is a Python library that serves as a reverse proxy for the ChatGPT API.
+🦉 **AIProxy** is a Python library that serves as a reverse proxy LLM APIs including ChatGPT and Claude2.
 It provides enhanced features like monitoring, logging, and filtering requests and responses.
-This library is especially useful for developers and administrators who need detailed oversight and control over the interaction with ChatGPT API.
+This library is especially useful for developers and administrators who need detailed oversight and control over the interaction with LLM APIs.

 - ✅ Streaming support: Logs every bit of request and response data with token count – never miss a beat! 💓
 - ✅ Custom monitoring: Tailor-made for logging any specific info you fancy.
 Make it your own! 🔍